Scientific Name

 Origin

-This species is native to Mexico (Puebla).
-It occurs on hill slopes with oak forest ate levations of about 8,200 feet (2,500 m).
+Sedum hernandezii is native to Mexico (Puebla).
+It grows on hill slopes with oak forests at elevations of about 8,200 feet (2,500 m).

 Description

-Sedum hernandezii is a much-branched succulent with ascending to pendent branched stems with very chubby, emerald green leaves with the same cracked epidermis as Sedum furfuraceum.
-It grows up to 6 inches (15 cm) tall.
-Leaves are arranged in whorls of 5.
-They are up to 0.6 inches (1.5 cm) long and up to 0.5 inches (1.3 cm) wide.
-Flowers are star-shaped, 5-merous, yellow, and appear in clusters at the end of the branches inwinter and spring.
+Sedum hernandezii is a highly branched succulent with ascending to pendent, branched stems and chubby, emerald green leaves arranged in whorls of 5.
+It can grow up to 6 inches (15 cm) tall.
+The leaves have the same cracked epidermis as Sedum furfuraceum.
+They can measure up to 0.6 inches (1.5 cm) long and 0.5 inches (1.3 cm) wide.

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is normally enough to get the plant started there.
-They will send out roots from wherever the touchesching the ground and root itself.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to get it started.
+They will send out roots from wherever they touch the ground and the root itself.
 If you would like to ensure further that the plant will start there, you can add a very thin covering of soil over the plant.

 Learn more at How to Grow and Care for Sedum.